 |LTV||75 – 90%||70 – 75 %|

-Now that you know the difference between home loan and a land loan, it’s vital to contact the right people.
+Now that you know the difference between a home loan and a land loan, it’s vital to contact the right people.
 Banks and real estate agents can help you get loans at the best rates.
 However, you need top real estate developers in India to simplify the overall property transaction.
 So, be sure you invest and explore the property market wisely.